Pauline Neville-Jones, Baroness Neville-Jones: Politics

 In January 2006 she joined one of the Conservative Party's new 'policy groups' on national security.

 On 2 July 2007 her appointment as a working peer and Shadow Security Minister was announced.
 Her title was gazetted as Baroness Neville-Jones, of Hutton Roof in the County of Cumbria on 15 October 2007.

 On 9 January 2009, Lady Neville-Jones warned that Israel's ongoing war in the Gaza Strip would encourage revolutionary Islamism in Arab countries and Islamic terrorism beyond, and called for a revival of the Middle East peace process.

 On 13 May 2010, she was appointed Minister of State for Security and Counter Terrorism in David Cameron's Conservative–Liberal Democrat coalition government, and was also sworn of the Privy Council.

 On 31 March 2011 she told The Daily Telegraph that Britain's Muslim population needs to be persuaded by the Government that Britain is a single nation, and that they can't just "rub along together" but must be persuaded that their long-term future lies in Britain.
 Neville-Jones later spoke out against "internet hate preaching and jihadist rhetoric", arguing that the murder of Lee Rigby was likely to have been inspired by such material.

 On 9 May 2011, Neville-Jones left her post as Minister of State for Security and Counter-Terrorism in the Home Office at her own request.

 In November 2014, Neville-Jones presented a speech at the Halifax International Security Forum, which she prefaced with an op-ed in a Toronto newspaper.
 She wrote about the quantum technology revolution and related that the "policy failure" of the 2003 Iraq War was due to "outdated intelligence, lack of ability to test agent information against other sources and misinterpretation of apparent battlefield evidence".

 Positions

 Neville-Jones is an honorary fellow of Lady Margaret Hall, Oxford, and an honorary doctor of the University of London and the Open University.
 In August 2013, the Council on CyberSecurity announced that she had joined the organization's Advisory Board.

-Honours
+She is also an Advisory Board member at the Council on Geostrategy.

+Awards and honours

 Appointed a Companion of the Order of St Michael and St George (CMG) in the 1987 Birthday Honours, she was raised to Dame Commander (DCMG) in the 1995 New Year's Honours.
 Neville-Jones also received the Légion d'honneur (Chevalier) in 2009.
 She was recognized as one of the BBC's 100 women of 2013.

+On 25 July 2025, Neville-Jones was awarded an honorary Doctor of Laws (LL.D.) from Lancaster University.